Last updated: 20 November 2019

-The end of the year is always an opportunity to stop for a while and look back at the success achieved – particularly when you work for a company that recently celebrated its 12th birthday (end of 2018).
-On top of that, I’ve been working for 19 years in the SIM industry.
-I thought it’d be a good time to tell you about some of my best memories working in this exciting field.
+The end of the year is always an opportunity to stop for a while and look back at the success achieved.
+On top of that, I’ve been working for 20 years in the SIM industry and I thought it’d be a good time to tell you about some of my best memories working in this exciting field.

 1. My first-time SIM initiation